All Episodes

 I'm not sure that it would work so much for somebody that would be the first, quote, Hispanic.

-And Baron continued.
+And Barone continued.

 It's a mistake to say, as some Republican and conservative analysts do, that Hispanics are natural conservatives.

-People from Mexican or Puerto Rican backgrounds are not necessarily going to be attracted by somebody like Senator Cruz or Senator Rubio, both of whom come from Cuban backgrounds and have families with quite a different history of involvement in the United States and immigration there, too.
+People from Mexican or Puerto Rican backgrounds are not necessarily going to be attracted by somebody like Senator Cruz or Senator Rubio, both of whom come from Cuban backgrounds and have families with quite a different history of involvement in the United States and immigration there too.

-Well, I on that point I tend to I I don't think conservative uh Hispanics are natural conservatives as the Republican Party has been, and the reason they tell us that, so we'll go along with amnesty, but I don't believe it.
+And the reason they tell us that, so we'll go along with amnesty, but I don't believe it.

 I think he's exactly right about that.